MATERIALITY

 Materiality Review and Identification Process

-Step 1 Extraction of social issues
+Step 1: Selection of social issues

-Mazda identified potential priority issues to be tackled by evaluating the social issues selected in Step 1 according to two axes: Impact on stakeholders*1 and impact on the Mazda Group.*2 The Company also clarified the themes to be addressed from a long-term viewpoint by correlating with the 169 targets of the SDGs.
+Mazda identified potential priority issues to be tackled by evaluating the social issues selected in Step 1 according to two axes: Impact on stakeholders*1 and impact on the Mazda Group.*2 The Company also clarified the themes to be addressed from a long-term viewpoint by correlating these themes with the 169 targets of the SDGs.

-Step 3 Validation
+Step 3: Validation

 To validate the priorities of themes identified in Step 2, discussions were held with management to reach a consensus regarding the priorities.

-Step 4 Disclosure of materiality
+Step 4: Disclosure of materiality themes

 A specific action plan is currently being prepared to ensure steady implementation of the materiality themes identified in Steps 1-3 and follow up on the progress.
 The materiality themes that Mazda recently identified and an action plan that will be formulated henceforth will be disclosed to stakeholders.
-By periodically evaluating and revising the materiality themes and plan, Mazda will implement a plan-do-check-act (PDCA) process.
+By periodically evaluating and revising the materiality themes and plan, Mazda will implement a plan-do-check-act (PDCA) cycle.

 *1 Expectations for the Mazda Group and the automotive industry